axomic/openasset-rest-cs/README.md

 C# library &amp; sample code for using the OpenAsset REST API v1

 ## Documentation
+> [!TIP]
-The documentation for the REST API endpoints used by this library can be found at: https://developers.openasset.com/
+> The documentation for the REST API endpoints used by this library can be found at: https://developers.openasset.com/

 ### Sample Usage